felangel/bloc/docs/flutterbloccoreconcepts.md

 `listener` is only called once for each state change (**NOT** including the initial state) unlike `builder` in `BlocBuilder` and is a `void` function.

-If the bloc parameter is omitted, `BlocListener` will automatically perform a lookup using `BlocProvider` and the current `BuildContext`.
+If the cubit parameter is omitted, `BlocListener` will automatically perform a lookup using `BlocProvider` and the current `BuildContext`.

 [bloc_listener.dart](_snippets/flutter_bloc_core_concepts/bloc_listener.dart.md ':include')